google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ## Overview
 ![overview]({{ site.baseurl }}/assets/overview.png)

+Before running ClusterFuzzLite, you must integrate your project with ClusterFuzzLite's build system to build your project's fuzzers.
+See [Integrating with ClusterFuzzLite's build system] if you haven't already taken this step.

 Once your project's fuzzers can be built and run by the OSS-Fuzz/ClusterFuzzLite helper script, it is ready to be fuzzed by ClusterFuzzLite.
-Make sure you've read the document on [integrating with ClusterFuzzLite's build system] before reading this one if you are trying to set up ClusterFuzzLite.

-The exact method for running ClusterFuzzLite will depend on the where you are running ClusterFuzzLite (i.e. which CI system).
+The exact method for running ClusterFuzzLite will depend on which CI system you are using.
-The rest of this page will explain general concepts and configuration options that are important to understand but are agnostic to how ClusterFuzzLite is run.
+The rest of this page explains important concepts and configuration options that are agnostic to which CI system you are using.
-After reading this page, you can check out the [subguides] for instructions how to run them for your particular CI system (e.g. [GitHub Actions]).
+After reading this page, see the [subguides] for instructions specific to your particular CI system (e.g. [GitHub Actions] or [Google Cloud Build]).

 ## ClusterFuzzLite modes

-ClusterFuzzLite offers two flavors of fuzzing: [code change fuzzing] and [batch fuzzing].
+ClusterFuzzLite offers two primary modes of fuzzing: [code change fuzzing] and [batch fuzzing].
 ClusterFuzzLite also offers two helper modes for running fuzzers that don't actually fuzz but provide useful functionality: [prune] and [coverage].
 ClusterFuzzLite can be instructed to perform any of these functions using the "mode" option.
-The simplest way to use ClusterFuzzLite is to only do code change fuzzing, but using the other modes in addition to code change fuzzing provides significant benefits.
-We will discuss these benefits, as well as the the high-level details of each of these functions/modes and how they tie together below.
-Don't worry if you don't understand everything, there are simple instructions and examples that you can copy and paste to enable each mode in the [subguides].

 ### Code Change Fuzzing ("code-change") {#code-change}

-One of the core ways for using ClusterFuzzLite is for fuzzing code changes which were introduced in a pull request/code review or commit.

-Pull request fuzzing allows ClusterFuzzLite to find bugs before they are commited into your code and while they are easiest to fix.
+One of the core ways to use ClusterFuzzLite is to fuzz code changes that were introduced in a pull request/code review or commit.
+Code change fuzzing allows ClusterFuzzLite to find bugs before they are commited into your code and while they are easiest to fix.
-Note that we believe pull request fuzzing is sufficient and don't provide guidance on commit fuzzing.

-Code change fuzzing needs to be fast to be useful for developers.
+Code change fuzzing is designed to be fast so that it integrates easily into your development workcycle:
-This is the reason behind much of the design of code change fuzzing such as:
-1. It defaults to running for 10 minutes, [though this can be changed].
+- It defaults to running for 10 minutes, [though this can be changed].
-2. It quits after finding a single crash, even if there are other fuzzers to run.
+- It quits after finding a single crash, even if there are other fuzzers to run.
-3. It relies on ClusterFuzzLite functionality done outside of code change fuzzing to offer some useful features, such as:
-   - [Continuous builds].
-These are used by ClusterFuzzLite to test if a crash was introduced by the code change or if it was pre-existing.
-If it was pre-existing, it is not reported by code change fuzzing.
-This is to prevent users from being bothered by crashes that already exist.
-Note though this does introduce some quirks: Code change fuzzing cannot be easily used to verify fixes of crashes that were not introduced in the change under test.
-Also, when you first use ClusterFuzzLite, code change fuzzing will not report the bugs that already exist in your codebase.
-     [Batch fuzzing] will report these bugs, however.
-Note that if code change fuzzing does not have continuous builds, it will report all crashes.
-   - [Batch fuzzing].
-Batch fuzzing develops a corpus that is saved and used for other modes, including code change fuzzing.
-Code change fuzzing does not save a corpus because we don't know if the code being fuzzed will end up being committed to the codebase, and thus saving the corpus could result in useless testcases being saved.
-If code change fuzzing does not have a corpus to start with it will start from nothing or the provided seed corpus.
-   - [Code coverage report generation].
-Coverage data generated by this mode is used by code change fuzzing to determine which fuzzers are affected by a change.
-If code change fuzzing can determine which fuzzers are affected, it will only run those fuzzers.
-If code change fuzzing cannot determine which fuzzers are affected, it will run all of them.

-Let's discuss the other modes and how they can help you independently of helping code change fuzzing.
+Running only code change fuzzing is the easiest way to use ClusterFuzzLite.
+However, we suggest using code change fuzzing in conjunction with other modes to gain ClusterFuzzLite's full benefits.
+For example, running [batch fuzzing] will develop a [corpus] that can be used by code change fuzzing.
+If no corpus is available from batch fuzzing, code change fuzzing will start from nothing or the provided seed corpus.
+Furthermore, when you first use ClusterFuzzLite, code change fuzzing will not report the bugs that already exist in your codebase, while [batch fuzzing] will.
+See also [Code Coverage Report Generation] and [Continuous Builds] for additional functionalities.

 ### Batch Fuzzing ("batch") {#batch}

-ClusterFuzzLite can also run in a batch fuzzing mode where all fuzzers are run for a longer amount of time.
-This shouldn't be done on code changes however, since long running CI jobs are annoying for developers.
-It's better to run batch fuzzing on a schedule, such as once daily.

-Unlike in code change fuzzing, batch fuzzing will not exit immediately upon discovering a bug, it will keep running other fuzzers until it reaches the time allotted for fuzzing.
+In batch fuzzing mode all fuzzers are run for a preset longer amount of time.
+Unlike in code change mode, batch fuzzing will not exit immediately upon discovering a bug.
+It will keep running other fuzzers until reaching the allotted fuzzing time.

+Given the longer runtime, we suggest batch fuzzing should be run on a schedule such as once daily, rather than on code changes.

-By running for a longer amount of time than code change fuzzing, batch fuzzing serves two important purposes:
+By running for a longer amount of time, batch fuzzing serves two important purposes:
-1. It can find bugs that are missed or are not reported by code change fuzzing.
+- It can find bugs that are missed or are not reported by code change fuzzing.
    Note that batch fuzzing reports all crashes, not just "new" ones.
-2. It builds a [corpus] for each of your fuzz targets, leading to more code coverage and better bug discovery.
+- It builds a [corpus] for each of your fuzz targets, leading to more code coverage and better bug discovery.
    This corpus will be used by [Code coverage report generation], [code change fuzzing], and later runs of batch fuzzing.